facebook/react-devtools/README.md

 ### Supporting tools

 - The babel plugin [transform-react-jsx-source](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx-source) is required if you want react devtools to tell you the source file & line number of created react elements.
 Its display is in the bottom of the right panel if the information is present.

+### React Native

+There is a [standalone version](https://github.com/facebook/react-devtools/blob/master/packages/react-devtools/README.md) that works with React Native.

 ### Tree View